bell-person-ii/bell-person-ii/README.md

 <!--badge-->
   ##  Tech Stack
-  Techs that I've used at least once
+  Lanuages & Tools that I used